Lithill/Plant-Planner/README.md

 ![Index Page](plantplanner/static/images/readme/my_plants.jpg)

 This website was designed desktop-first.
-This caused issues further on in the development.
+This caused issues further on in development.

 ![Login Page](plantplanner/static/images/readme/sign_in.jpg)